 Check out the nightlife

-North Beach has a lively nightlife scene, with many bars and clubs to choose from.
+North Beach has SUCH a lively nightlife scene, with so many bars and clubs to choose from.
 And when I say lively, I mean it.
-Good luck trying to find parking on a Friday to Sunday night here!
+Good luck finding parking here from Friday to Sunday night!

 Be sure to check out Vesuvio Cafe, a historic Beat hangout, and The Saloon, which claims to be the oldest bar in San Francisco.